AmadeusW/homeautomation-mediasensor/README.md

 poll: 250 # Polling delay in milliseconds.
 This represents delay between calls to the OS.
 latch: 1000 # Latching delay in milliseconds.
 This represents duration of how long media state must be steady before making API call
 soundsensor: true # true to use sound sensor. false to use the app as on-off switch
+onrestore: true # true to toggle on restore. false to not react to window restore
 ```

 `automations.yaml` on the Home Assistant server